lukesky19/SkyWelcome/README.md

 * Custom permissions per custom join and leave message.
 * Global toggle for join, leave, and MOTD messages.
 * HeadDatabaseAPI and PlaceholderAPI support.
+* Welcome rewards for saying "welcome" to a new player.

 ## Dependencies
 * HeadDatabaseAPI